The rise and fall of ancient Athens

 Therefore, a series of lawmakers were chosen to try and create fairer rules.

 The first great lawmaker of Athens was a man called Draco.
-He introduced a set of harsh laws around 621 BC that were so severe that they became known as the “Draconian code”.
+He famously introduced a set of harsh laws around 621 BC that were so severe that they became known as the “Draconian code”.

 Under his code of laws, most crimes were punishable by death.

-Draco's laws were quickly abandoned, as they were considered impractical.
 However, the concept of having a system of laws that applied to everyone still remained popular.

 Solon was an Athenian statesman who lived in the late 7th and early 6th century BC, who was the city's second great lawmaker.

-Solon sought to reduce the harshness of Draco's laws, and he is best known for his legal reforms, which aimed to create a more equitable society.
+He sought to reduce the harshness of Draco's laws, and he is best known for his legal reforms, which aimed to create a more equitable society.

-Also, Solon's legal reforms included measures to alleviate the burden of debt on the poor, such as banning enslavement for debt.
+In particular, Solon's legal reforms included measures to alleviate the burden of debt on the poor, such as banning enslavement for debt.

-Peisistratus' time in power is generally considered to be peaceful, and he initiated a number of public works projects, such as the construction of temples and the planting of olive trees.
+Peisistratus' time in power is generally considered to be peaceful, and he initiated a number of public works projects, such as the construction of temples and the planting of more olive trees.

 Even though he was a tyrant, in the sense that he had supreme power in the city, he didn't treat the Athenians very harshly.
-This would change, however.

-Peisistratus' son, Hippias, took over from his father after Peisistratus' death in 528 BC.
 Hippias was a very different ruler to his father, and he ruled Athens with an iron fist.

-He became increasingly unpopular with the Athenians
+Consequently, he became increasingly unpopular with the Athenians.
 In 510 BC, an Athenian revolt began, as the people of the city wanted to rid themselves of Hippias.

-The Athens asked for military assistance from the Spartan king, Cleomenes I, who happened to be nearby with an army.
+To achieve this, the Athenians asked for military assistance from the Spartan king, Cleomenes I, who happened to be nearby with an army.

-With Cleomenes' help, the Athenians were successful in expelling Hippias from Athens.
-Hippias fled to the Persian empire in the hope of raising an army to return to Athens.
+In response, Hippias fled to the Persian empire in the hope of raising an army to return to Athens.

 Once Hippias was gone, Cleomenes placed a pro-Spartan tyrant in charge of Athens, called Isagoras.